CHILD RELATED SAFE CHURCH MATTERS

 6. Tell the child that you and the church are there to help and you will be telling the Safe Church Unit what has been said so that the child can receive help.

-7. Do not promise not to tell anyone else.
+7. Other than telling the child that you will not tell the adult who is the subject of the disclosure, what the child has said, do not promise not to tell anyone else.
 Rather, say “There are people who can help you and I will tell them.”

 8. Finish on a positive note and tell the child “I am pleased you told me this.
 You are not alone.”

 If you consider that the child is in immediate danger call the Victoria Police 000.
 Stay with the child and then call the SCU 0499 090 449.